 Purchase of the Library Computer

-We also encourage you to support our tournament through sponsorships ranging from a “Friend of Bill” ($75), a tee sponsorship ($250), green sponsorship ($500), and others.
-If you have any questions about the tournament, please contact Scott Wolfe at 860-449-3009 or email him at firstname.lastname@example.org.
+If you have any questions about the various youth services benefits, please contact Scott Wolfe at 860-449-3009 or email him at firstname.lastname@example.org.

 Recent Event Highlights